 One of the most important elements to running any growing business is to manage and understand your finances.
 When you know your strengths and weaknesses, you can adjust your business plan as the need arises and ensure that you're ready for any changes in the market.

-You can get your business credit report and stay informed about who is enquiring about your business' credit history, as well as receiving email updates through a Business Credit Alerts annual subscription each time a change is made to your report.
+You can get your business credit report and stay informed about who is enquiring about your business' credit history, as well as receiving email updates through a Business Credit Alert subscription each time a change is made to your report.

 These changes can include new credit enquiries, as well as information such as defaults, court judgments, writs or summons being added to your business' credit report.
-To find out more about how your small business can benefit from My Credit File's corporate products, contact us today.
 If you would like a free copy of your personal Equifax credit report you can order one here.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.

-1The Treasury, The 2015 Budget: Joint media release with Senator the Hon Mathias Cormann Finance Minister.
-Accessed May 29, 2015.
+1The Treasury, The 2015 Budget: Joint media release with Senator the Hon Mathias Cormann, Finance Minister.
+Accessed May 2015.